 Southland disAbility Enterprises Ltd (SdE) endeavours to enrich the lives of people with disabilities through employment.
 This is achieved by structuring our roles and responsibilities around the individual needs and skills of our workforce thus providing real working careers in a supportive environment.

 Our core business is recycling.
-SdE holds the Wastenet contract to recycle the three Southland Councils wheelie bin collections.
+SdE holds the Invercargill City Council recyling contract to process two of the three Southland Councils wheelie bin collections.
 This is processed on our mechanical recycling facility or MRF as it is known.

 We also have an e-waste recycling department which caters for digital and mechanical recycling.
 An example is our contract to dismantle the districts used power metres.